Techtonica/curriculum/dev-tools/command-line-advanced.md

 ### Projected Time

-About 1 hour
+About 1 hour and 20 minutes

 - 20 minutes for Lesson
-- 20 minutes for Guided Practice
+- 30 minutes for Guided Practice
-- 15 minutes for Independent Practice
+- 20 minutes for Independent Practice
 - 10 minutes for Check for Understanding

 ### Prerequisites